GopeshKachhadiya/Windows-2/README.md

 ---

-## 14 .
-Author
+## Created By

+- Name: Gopesh Kachhadiya
+- Role: Junior Penetration Tester
+- Purpose: Internship Project and Skill Demonstration
+- Domain: Offensive Security and AI Penetration Testing
-Created By Gopesh Kachhadiya This lab was created as part of an offensive cybersecurity internship project focused on realistic attack simulations and hands-on learning.
+- This lab was created as part of an offensive cybersecurity internship project focused on realistic attack simulations and hands-on learning.